gvwilson/thirdbit/src/fiction/iffy/index.md

 She whirled around,
 then had to grab the workbench to steady herself as the room swam.
-The raccoon sitting on its haunches chirruped again.
-Another waddled over to Wales and began to lick his ear.
+The raccoon sitting there chirruped again, then waddled over to Wales and began to lick his ear.
 Doctor Johel's app flashed twice.
 "WE WILL CARE FOR HIM" scrolled across it.

+The raccoon looked at her,
-The first raccoon dropped to all fours and scampered toward the door.
+then scampered toward the door.
 "Aright," Iffy said.
 "Let's go home."